Benjivack/pura-vida/journals/zac_mcclarnon.md

+18 oct
+    today i finished my review front end page with some help from brian and ben i completed a front end list page for all reviews i completed a base line detail page to expand on later i spent a decent chunk of time reviewing my teammates merges testing them and merging with main

 17 oct
     so today i had to fix a syntax error with my migration table work i did yesterday i verified some of my teammates work and merged them with main